-Jacopo da Pontormo (Jacopo Carucci) (Italian, 1494–1556)
+Artist: Jacopo da Pontormo (Jacopo Carucci) (Italian, Pontormo 1494–1556 Florence)

-Red chalk, brush and red wash
+Medium: Red chalk, brush and red wash

-Hewitt Fund, 1917 (19.76.11)
+Credit Line: Hewitt Fund, 1917

-Together with Rosso Fiorentino, Pontormo was a leading revolutionary artist of Mannerism in Florence.
-This recently attributed drawing can be dated to the period between Pontormo's Madonna of San Ruffilo fresco at Santissima Annunziata (1514) and his Adoration of the Magi panel in the Palazzo Pitti (152022)thus, early in the master's career.
-Pontormo's drawings, mainly figure studies in red or black chalk, are among the highest expressions in the tradition of Florentine design.
+Together with Rosso Fiorentino, Pontormo was a leading and revolutionary artist of Mannerism in Florence.
+This expressive, highly worked up drawing can be dated in the period between Pontormo's ‘Madonna of San Ruffilo’ fresco at the Santissima Annunziata (1514), and the ‘Adoration of the Magi’ panel in the Palazzo Pitti (1520-22), thus early in the master's career.
+Pontormo's drawings, mainly figure studies in red chalk or black chalk, are among the highest expressions in the tradition of Florentine design.
 His early drawing style, particularly his preference for red chalk, shows the influence of his master, Andrea del Sarto (1486-1530).
 The early fortune of this extraordinary drawing is recorded by a copy now in the Musée du Louvre, Paris (inv.
 1991) made by the Late Renaissance painter and draftsman from Siena Francesco Vanni (1563-1610).